 Allowing fresh air to enter your attic through solar-powered fans may help solve your gable moisture problems.
 Typically, this system has separate units for control, collection, and ventilation, making it a versatile feature of your home.

 It also often has at least a 40-watt solar panel, thermostat, and a 12-volt fan.
-To get the best results, consider investing in a solar attic fan with double the output.
+Consider investing in a solar attic fan with double the output to get the best results.

 2. Figure Out Installation Angle